c4tk/c4tk/src/content/events/bangalore/2014/about.md

 Code for the Kingdom is a weekend Hackathon series and ongoing ecosystem where global issues are tackled from a Christian perspective.
 The movement hosts weekend gatherings in different cities where developers, designers, ideators and others collaborate to advance common good and serve God’s Kingdom.

 Code for the Kingdom hosted its first-of-a-kind mission based weekend Hackathon in San Francisco last year.
-In the span of a year, the weekend event gathered momentum and members with weekend gatherings across Austin, Seattle and Redwood City.
+In the span of a year, the weekend event gathered momentum and members with weekend gatherings across Austin, Seattle and the San Francisco Bay Area.
 Now, for the first time, Code for the Kingdom is expanding beyond American shores and what better destination to connect technologists than Bangalore, India?

 Join the top 100 leaders in the country as they collaborate with innovative non-profits and churches to write code and create technology to help release the oppressed, teach God’s word, heal the sick, feed the hungry, clothe the naked and support the church and the body of Christ.